Mullgate

 • missing HTTPS material when HTTPS is enabled

-Use mullgate status and mullgate doctor to identify which layer failed.
+Use mullgate proxy status and mullgate proxy doctor to identify which layer failed.

 Troubleshooting workflow